google/highway/README.md

 **Works on widely-used platforms**: Highway supports seven architectures; the same application code can target various instruction sets, including those with 'scalable' vectors (size unknown at compile time).
-Highway only requires C++11 and supports four families of compilers.
-If you would like to use Highway on other platforms, please raise an issue.
+Highway only requires C++17 (language features, not necessarily the library) and supports four families of compilers.
+If you want to use Highway on other platforms, please raise an issue.

 **Flexible to deploy**: Applications using Highway can run on heterogeneous clouds or client devices, choosing the best available instruction set at